What are Organic Standards?

 Organic food is certified - an independent guarantee

 All organic food sold in the EU has to be certified by registered certification bodies.
 Soil Association Certification Limited is the UK’s largest and oldest organic certification body, licensing over 70% of the organic food on sale here.
 It is a wholly-owned subsidiary of the Soil Association charity.

 How certification works

 - All organic farms and food companies are thoroughly inspected at least once a year.
-They also need robust systems in place and paperwork that shows the standards have been met the rest of the time.
+They also need robust systems in place and paperwork that shows the standards are being met the rest of the time.

-- Once organic farms and food companies are certified as organic, they are issued with a certificate and a trading schedule which lists all the crops, livestock or products they are certified to produce organically.
-This certificate acts like a passport and is necessary to prove the organic status of the goods when they are sold on to other businesses.
+- Once organic farms and food companies are certified as meeting strict organic standards, they are issued with a certificate and a trading schedule.
+This lists all the crops, livestock or products they are certified to trade as organic.
+This certificate acts like a passport and is necessary to prove the organic status of the goods when they are sold on.

-- When products are imported from countries outside of the EU, they not only have to be accompanied by an organic certificate, but they also need to have a Certificate of Import.
-This verifies that the product has been produced to organic standards equivalent to those in the EU.
+- When products are imported from countries outside of the EU, they not only have to be accompanied by an organic certificate, but they also need a Certificate of Import.
+This verifies the product is produced to organic standards equivalent to those in the EU.

-- To ensure that organic certification is carried out consistently, even the inspectors are inspected every year!
-Checks are made by various accreditation bodies, including UKAS, and certification bodies are required to make regular reports of their activities to Defra.
+- To ensure that organic certification is carried out consistently, the inspectors themselves are inspected every year.
+Checks are made by accreditation bodies such as UKAS and UK certification bodies are required to regularly report to the Department of Environment, Food and Rural Affairs (Defra).

-This might sound like a complex process with a lot of paperwork, but it’s designed to ensure that organic food comes from verified sources and is food you can trust.
-The system needs to work whether you’re buying veg directly from a farmer or something like a product containing five spice, where ingredients may have come from lots of different smallholders on the other side of the world.
+This might sound like a complex bureaucratic process, but it’s designed to ensure that organic food is food you can trust.
+The system needs to work whether you’re buying veg directly from a farmer or spices in a supermarket where ingredients may have come from smallholders on the other side of the world.

-Soil Association standards are among the best in the world
+Soil Association organic standards are among the best in the world

 Our standards are still driving change today.
-For example, the routine use of antibiotics is not allowed in organic farming under the EU regulation, but our higher standards go further.
-We restrict all use of antibiotics which are critically important for human health and want to drive the EU regulation to come into line with our standard.
+For example, the routine use of antibiotics is not allowed in organic farming under the EU Organic Regulation, but our higher standards go further.
+We explicitly restrict any use of antibiotics which are critically important for human health and are working to influence the EU Organic Regulation to come into line with our standard.